 In this paper, we compared several machine learning methods for predicting ERA5 Temperature within our own dataset from a single microwave link.
 We validated the individual model values on four additional microwave link datasets, and the average difference for the MAE evaluation metric across the test results was as follows for each model: random forest - 0.03834, linear regression - 0.1283, and Lasso - 0.1562.
 From the point of view of the results, the random forest regressor seems to be the most appropriate model.
-Its accuracy was 0.97960 based on the evaluation metric R2 and 0.87144 based on the MAE metric.
+Its accuracy was 0.97960 based on the evaluation metric R^2 and 0.87144 based on the MAE metric.
 With more weather values from the ERA5 weather model, we want to further explore the possibility of detecting other parameters such as cloud cover, precipitation, wind and snow.
 As mentioned in the text, the prediction of rainfall was not very successful for these models.
-Therefore, we would approach this problem by multiclass classification, where we would add several classes to the rain values based on the amount of rainfall.
-We would then use these values to predict how high the precipitation is based on the defined classes.
+Therefore, we would approach this problem by multiclass classification, where we would add several classes to the rain values based on the defined classes.
 In this way, other parameters (snowfall, wind, cloud cover, etc.) could also be approached.
 It would also be useful to compare deep learning methods with these results.